zhizhongpu/predocguide/4advice.md

 ---

 ## Apply Early
 Top positions open early.
 Many recruit on a rolling basis.
-For the rolling ones, an early application is a non-trivial advantage due to the high search cost (of reviewing data tasks and interviews).
-Have the following documents ready (i.e. written, reviewed by faculty / alumni / peers, rewritten, and proofread 3+ times on different days) by late August:
+For the rolling ones, an early application is a non-trivial advantage due to the high search cost (of reviewing data tasks and conducting interviews).
+Have the following ready (i.e. written, reviewed by faculty / alumni / peers, rewritten, and proofread 3+ times on different days) by late August:
 - CV
 - Annotated transcripts
 - Generic cover letter